jessiepelosi/hipergator_intro/Arabidopsis_genome/Arabidopsis_genome_tut.md

 q1=/path/**LIBNAMEA**/ERR1424597_1P.fastq
 q2=/path/**LIBNAMEA**/ERR1424597_2P.fastq
 ```
-To run the program (all parts) use the command:
+To run the program (all parts) use the command: (**Don't forget to change the kmer size here!!**)
 ```
 module load soapdenovo
-SOAPdenovo all -s file.config -K 33 -R -p 64 -N 135000000 -o A.thaliana.33mer 1>assemb.log 2>A.thaliana.33mer.err
+SOAPdenovo all -s file.config -K 33 -R -p 64 -N 135000000 -o athaliana_soap 1> assemb.log 2> athaliana_soap.err
 ```
 This program also uses a lot of RAM and time to run, so make sure to allocate enough resources in your SLURM script.